Skip to main content

 “We’ve had coaches try to get on the bargaining teams and got shut down because they were a coach,” he said.
 “I do not favor coaching supplements being in collective bargaining.
 Georgia has a statewide teacher [pay] scale and each superintendent can add to the scale in those places.
 Georgia does theirs by local option.”

 Crews points to a local scenario in Levy County, which has three high schools.
 Several years ago, Crews said, the district was able to allocate pay for football coaches in the summer under a 10 plus 2 model.
 That’s a normal 10-month teaching contract plus two additional months for the summer.
-Last year, Williston was able to hire coaching legend Robby Pruitt, who had just wrapped up his career in Georgia.
+Last year, Williston was able to hire coaching legend and Hall of Famer Robby Pruitt, who had just wrapped up his career in Georgia.

 “If you provide resources and make your job attractive, you find more quality people,” Crews said.
 “In Levy County, the superintendent was able to attract somebody like [Pruitt].”